drewm8080/data_mining_streaming_data/README.md

 # Streaming Algorithms

 ## Dataset
-A large list of user_ids in a txt file (not included because the file is too big for Github)
+A large list of user_ids in a txt file (not included because the file is too big for Github).
+Blackbox.py will be a simulation of a data stream.

 ## Task 1: Bloom Filtering